atlarge-research/opencraft-tutorial/exercises/dyconits/README.md

 ### Questions

-- What system behavior is controlled by the configuration option you modified?
 - Does changing the Opencraft policy significantly affect the behavior of the system?
 Why (not)?
 [Hint: check the plots!]
+- How is the configuration option you modified propagated to the *system under test*?

 ## Modify Opencraft Policy